QSong-github/MVCBench/README.md

 > **Towards a Holistic Virtual Cell:** Decoupling chemical and biological representations to predict how drugs reshape cellular phenotypes.

-**MVCBench** is the first systematic benchmarking framework designed to evaluate **24 representation models** (12 Molecular + 12 Gene Representation Methods) on their ability to predict drug-induced transcriptomic and morphological responses.
+**MVCBench** is the first systematic benchmarking framework designed to evaluate **24 representation models** (12 molecular + 12 gene representation methods) on their ability to predict drug-induced transcriptomic and morphological responses.
 Leveraging nearly **1.1 million profiles** across 6 datasets, MVCBench introduces a progressive evaluation logic moving from independent component assessment to holistic multimodal modeling.

 [**📖 Read the Paper**](link_to_your_paper) | [**🤗 HuggingFace Datasets**](https://huggingface.co/datasets/Boom5426/MVCBench) | [**🚀 Getting Started**](#jump-target)